Barcode

 - 1982 (Fairchild, NEC Electronics USA, Varian, Apple, Zilog, NEC America, Fujitsu Microelectronics, Advanced Micro Devices, Megatest, Atari, Monolithic Memories, Seeq, LSI Logic, Dolch, Weitek, Ramtek, IBM, Paul Masson Cellars,,,)

-- 1987 (Chips & Technologies, Mentor Graphics, Linear Technology, VLSI Technology, Sun Microsystems, Silicon Graphics, Toshiba America, Intel, Hewlett Packard,,,)
+- 1987 (Chips and Technologies, Mentor Graphics, Linear Technology, VLSI Technology, Sun Microsystems, Silicon Graphics, Toshiba America, Intel, Hewlett Packard,,,)

 - 1991 (Oracle, Seagate, Cirrus Logic, KLA, Amdahl, Siemens, Teledyne Components, National Semiconductor, Televideo, IKOS, Motorola, Tandem, ACC Micro, Symantec, Raster Ops, Borland, Xilinx,,,)